Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/annotated-biblio.md

 ![wendyappstore](https://github.com/Hanover-CS/HC24-Luuk-Crawford-Senior-Project/assets/32851596/67cf3bfd-43c7-40b5-a942-7f0cfe5f7462)

 #### Thoughts:
   Wendy's layout is one way I could try and organize the app.
 Having the menu items in different slots would likely make it easier to make menu changes in the future.
+Having this much fancy looking customization to orders and fancy looking interface is something I don't think i'd be able to achive in this time.
+I may make the menu a scrolling of boxes with the specifications popped up after selecting an item, similar to...

 [1]: https://order.wendys.com/categories?site=menu&lang=en_US
 [2]: https://play.google.com/store/apps/details?id=com.wendys.nutritiontool